-And this can be problematic because we know that HaShem doesn’t change just because we do.
+And this can be problematic because we know that Elohim doesn’t change just because we do.

-So then what standard should we apply toward HaShem’s name?
+So then what standard should we apply toward Elohim’s name?
 How should we fill in the blanks without going crazy with it?

 Let’s think in terms of this: How would we treat the name of a righteous king in his presence…let’s say for example, King David?
 Thinking of it in this way really does raise the bar, doesn’t it?